CBI urges next Tory leader to focus on investment – Daily Business

 A business group is urging the next Conservative party leader and Prime Minister to use the tax system to encourage investment that will put Britain back on a growth path.

-In an open letter, CBI director-general Tony Danker says: “Sustainable economic growth must be at the heart of your manifestos.
+In an open letter to all the candidates, CBI director-general Tony Danker says: “Sustainable economic growth must be at the heart of your manifestos.
 Without it, leadership ambitions cannot be met, nor those of the British people and businesses.

 “As for tax, our nation’s longstanding poor performance on business investment must be tackled, especially with the Super Deduction [tax relief on investment] ending next April.